 Very nostalgic!

-However, this braised green beans recipe has its origins very far away from my Grandmother’s kitchen in Brazil.
-This recipe is inspired by a Lebanese dish called Loubieh Bi Zeit, a dish that consists of braised green beans in olive oil, garlic and tomato sauce.
+However, this braised beans and sausage recipe has its origins very far away from my Grandmother’s kitchen in Brazil.
+This sausage green beans recipe is inspired by a Lebanese dish called Loubieh Bi Zeit, a dish that consists of braised green beans in olive oil, garlic and tomato sauce.

 Braising is a combination of cooking methods.
 Typically, the food is first sautéed or seared at high temperature, then finished in a covered pot at a lower temperature while sitting in some type of liquid.